Opened: 8 May 1954

 “…the Octopus was the best ‘puker’ on the park.
 The summer I worked there, ride operators kept a running tally with little hash marks indicating how many people had come to grief.”

-By 1972 the Octopus moved a little bit to the south, taking the place of the old Whip ride and creating more space on the Midway between it and the Carousel.
+By 1972 the Octopus moved a little bit to the south, taking the place of the Whip and creating more space on the Midway between it and the Carousel.

 Lagoon Resort Slates Opening Saturday With New Rides, Games.
 Deseret News, 5 May 1954.